What's the difference between Hemp oil and CBD oil?

 Whereas hemp oil is an existing substance that is simply extracted, the process for CBD oil differs, depending on the desired end result.
 On one end of the spectrum, whole plant products contain the full array of cannabinoids, terpenes, flavonoids, waxes and oils found in the hemp plant, whilst Pure CBD is quite literally CBD by itself.
 For more on the differences, read our piece here.

 The distinction can be further muddied by the fact that CBD oil is blended with a CBD carrier oil rather than the finished product being oily in itself, and one of these carriers often ends up being hemp seed oil.
 That means you might end up with a product that is technically both CBD oil and hemp oil.
 However, the products have wholly different purposes.

 Hemp oil is primarily taken for its nutritional value.
 It's particularly rich in two essential fatty acids as mentioned above, but it also contain a high level of protein, vitamin E, and several other minerals.
 Alongside its dietary uses, it also won’t get you high because it contains none of the psychotropic THC.

 CBD oil, whilst also non-psychotropic, is focused primarily on cannabinoids.
-In broad and full spectrum products, the premise is built on the entourage effect—namely, that the best quality CBD should be ingested alongside its natural partners from the hemp plant.
+In broad and full spectrum products CBD is ingested alongside its natural partners from the hemp plant.